GarcGustavo/File-Based-Search-Engine/README.md

 -Requesting information on status of files in the document directory

 -Searching for specific words in documents found in the index directory

+[PROGRAM ASSUMES YOU'RE USING A BASH SHELL OTHERWISE TEXT MAY LOOK WRONG ON SEARCH RESULTS]